24 Books — The Complete Project

 24.2.3 Back matter

+In the source tree, these can be generated sections or included back-matter files.
 The colophon — a brief note about how the book was produced — appears on the final page.
-It is a typographic tradition that dates to the early days of printing, when the printer’s information appeared at the end of a book rather than the beginning.
-For a technically produced book, the colophon is the natural place to note the tools, typefaces, and workflow.
+It is the natural place to record the toolchain, typefaces, and workflow.

 Running headers display context-sensitive information as the reader navigates the book.
 The standard book convention: